Oak Grove Whispers (2013)

 Levels 1 – 3

-The first adventure starts when the PCs enter Oak Grove Square, a poor neighbourhood centred around some ancient oaktrees, inhabited mostly by labourers, cobblers, low key thugs and an alcoholic 0th level cleric.
+The first adventure starts when the PCs enter Oak Grove Square, a poor neighborhood centred around some ancient oaktrees, inhabited by labourers, cobblers, low key thugs and an alcoholic 0th level cleric.
 I like it, it’s got a real salt of the earth vibe going on.
 Spahn demonstrates his almost obsessive conscientiousness by not only providing a good map with every building in the neighbourhood but also taking the trouble to statt out all the NPCs, and more importantly, give each one a little write up.
-Instead of the generic 0th level guards you would get in your mother’s adventure you get about 8 distinctive guards, a shitload of cobblers (some with mundane secret agenda’s, well done), innkeepers, labourers, an orphanage, prostitutes and so on.
+Instead of the generic 0th level guards you would get in your mother’s adventure you get about 8 distinctive guards, a shitload of cobblers (some with delightfully mundane secret agendas, well done), innkeepers, laborers, an orphanage, prostitutes and so on.
 It’s almost overkill but it covers ALL the bases and the adventure does not require you to use all of the NPCs.
 I like it that there is a way into the last dungeon that involves befriending the drunken priest of the Labourer that nets you 500 xp and is mentioned almost nowhere.
-A good little easter egg.
+A good little secret.
 Why not?
 Average description here:

 Marten is a lazy, overweight Watchman with a long drooping mustache who spends most of his time on duty drunk.
 This makes him prone to violence, however, Marten is a coward at heart who quickly backs down when confronted.
 His new partner, Samson Curter, has threatened to report his drunkenness on several occasions and tensions are high between the two.